 Hopefully on day 4 you woke up and feel pretty good about things.
 Hopefully you feel like you can step away from your child a bit, and start easing into normal life again.

 The big things to remember are this is new for them.
 Watch for potty dances, or signs of poop and remind them to go to the potty.
-For Walker he always liked to stand right by the TV stand to poop, and I have noticed he will still try to and I have to remind him to sit down.
+For Walker he always liked to stand right by the TV stand to poop, and I noticed when he would gravitate over there to stand still.
+This is when I would remind him to sit down.

-Walker doesn’t really care, so a chart wasn’t needed.
+Walker didn’t really care, so a chart wasn’t needed.
 Ave and Jack benefited from a chart where after x number of days with no accidents they could get a small prize.

 Grab the Free Printable Chart Below